 Marco Sala became the CEO of International Game Technology PLC (NYSE:IGT) in 2015.
 This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-After that, we will consider the growth in the business.
-And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+Next, we'll consider growth that the business demonstrates.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Marco Sala's Compensation Compare With Similar Sized Companies?

-You can see, below, how CEO compensation at International Game Technology has changed over time.
+The graphic below shows how CEO compensation at International Game Technology has changed from year to year.

 Is International Game Technology PLC Growing?

-Over the last three years International Game Technology PLC has shrunk its earnings per share by an average of 49% per year (measured with a line of best fit).
-It saw its revenue drop -2.2% over the last year.
+International Game Technology PLC has reduced its earnings per share by an average of 27% a year, over the last three years (measured with a line of best fit).
+In the last year, its revenue is down 3.5%.

-Sadly for shareholders, earnings per share are actually down, over three years.
-This is compounded by the fact revenue is actually down on last year.
+Few shareholders would be pleased to read that earnings per share are lower over three years.
+And the impression is worse when you consider revenue is down year-on-year.
 These factors suggest that the business performance wouldn't really justify a high pay packet for the CEO.
-It could be important to check this free visual depiction of what analysts expect for the future.
+Shareholders might be interested in this free visualization of analyst forecasts.

 Has International Game Technology PLC Been A Good Investment?

-With a three year total loss of 16%, International Game Technology PLC would certainly have some dissatisfied shareholders.
-This suggests it would be unwise for the company to pay the CEO too generously.
+With a three year total loss of 42%, International Game Technology PLC would certainly have some dissatisfied shareholders.
+It therefore might be upsetting for shareholders if the CEO were paid generously.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.